Introduction

 Ensuring accessibility compliance is crucial for websites to provide equal access to all users.
 This includes users who are visually impaired, hard of hearing, have cognitive impairments, mobile impairments, or other forms of disability.

-To maintain updated with the latest accessibility laws and requirements, companies consistently check their websites and digital content.
+To stay updated with the latest accessibility laws and requirements, companies consistently check their websites and digital content.
 Often, they’ll refer to The Web Content Accessibility Guidelines (WCAG 2.0) and accessibility laws within their province.

 To create a website and digital content that is inclusive to everyone, it’s important to understand the barriers that hinder accessibility.
 Such barriers include: